brainbang/mindwave/README.md

 ### hardware

 This library uses lower-level serial-over-bluetooth to communicate.
 For it to work, you will need to pair with it.
 It should be noted, you can put the headset in pairing-mode by holding up the power until it double-blinks blue (before it turns red.)
-Solid-blue means you have a bluetooth/serial connection.
+Solid-blue means you have a working bluetooth/serial connection.

 #### linux